-We have not placed a specific time limit or expiration on the prerequisites.
+Courses do not expire nor have we placed a specific time limit on the prerequisites.

 I took a 300 level Biochemistry course.
 Does this count towards both the Biochemistry and upper-level Biology course requirements?

 No. Courses that meet one of the prerequisite criteria cannot be used to meet a second requirement.
 All specific course prerequisites courses are required in addition to three upper level biology courses at the 300, 400 level or above.
-Typically, students choose upper level courses offered in their school’s biology department.

 Do I need to have a Bachelor’s degree prior to applying?

 No, however all applicants must have completed their bachelor’s degree prior to matriculation into the program.
-If you have completed the prerequisites and are in the process of finishing your bachelor’s degree you may be eligible for conditional acceptance.
+If you have completed the prerequisites and are in the process of finishing your bachelor’s degree you may be eligible for and granted conditional acceptance.
 Proof of your degree will be required prior to matriculation.